Henry W. Closson: American Civil War

 In May 1861, Closson declined promotion to captain in the 19th Infantry to accept it in the 1st Artillery.
 He took part in the defense of Fort Pickens, Florida from May 1861 to May 1862, including response to Confederate attacks on November 22 and 23, 1861, January 1, 1862, and May 8, 1862.
 From May to December 1862 Closson was chief of artillery for the District of Pensacola.
 He commanded the Battery of Baton Rouge, Louisiana from December 1862 to March 1863.
-From March to August 1863, Closson took part in the Department of the Gulf's Bayou Teche campaign as commander of artillery for 4th Division, XIX Corps, including the skirmish at Grand Lake Landing on April 13, 1863, Battle of Irish Bend on April 14, 1863, Battle of Vermillion Bayou on April 17, 1863, and Siege of Port Hudson from May 24 to July 8, 1863, to include assaults on May 29 and June 14.
+From March to August 1863, Closson took part in the Department of the Gulf's Bayou Teche campaign as commander of artillery for 4th Division, XIX Corps, including the skirmish at Grand Lake Landing on April 13, 1863, Battle of Irish Bend on April 14, 1863, Battle of Vermilion Bayou on April 17, 1863, and Siege of Port Hudson from May 24 to July 8, 1863, to include assaults on May 29 and June 14.
 Closson received promotion to brevet major to date from July 8, 1863, in recognition of his gallant conduct during the capture of Port Hudson.

 After a leave of absence, Closson served as XIX Corps chief of artillery from October 1863 to July 1864.
 He took part in the Red River campaign of March to May 1864, including the Battle of Mansfield on April 8, 1864, Battle of Pleasant Hill on April 9, 1864, and Battle of Monett's Ferry on April 23, 1864.

 Closson was corps chief of artillery in the Battle of Mobile Bay, Alabama of August 1864, including the Siege of Fort Gaines from August 4 to 7 and Siege of Fort Morgan from August 10 to 23.
 He was promoted to brevet lieutenant colonel to date from August 23 in recognition of his meritorious and gallant conduct at Fort Morgan.

 After another leave of absence, Closson served as chief of artillery and cavalry ordnance for the Middle Military Division from November 1 to December 31, 1864.
 From January to April 1865 he was inspector of the Horse Artillery Brigade, and he commanded a battery in Winchester, Virginia from April to July 1865.